Ian Freckelton: Academic career

 Since 2010 Freckelton has been an inaugural member of the Coronial Council of Victoria, a body that advises the Attorney-General about the operation of the Coroner's Court.
-Since 1995, he has been a member of the Mental Health Tribunal of Victoria, including for a time as its Acting President.
+For 25 years (from 1995), he was a member of the Mental Health Tribunal of Victoria, including for a time as its Acting President.
 He is also a member of the Netherlands Centre of Expertise.

 Freckelton was a Commissioner of the Victorian Law Reform Commission in 2015-2016 and ran its reference on Medicinal Cannabis which resulted in the Access to Medicinal Cannabis Act 2016 (Vic).

 Freckelton is an Ambassador for Club Melbourne, which attracts major scholarly events to Victoria.
 Freckelton is a life member and former bi-national and Victorian President of the Australian and New Zealand Association of Psychiatry, Psychology and Law.
-He is a former Vice-President of Liberty Victoria.
+He is a former vice-president of Liberty Victoria.

 Honours and awards

 At the University of Sydney Freckelton was awarded the Walter Reid Scholarship, the Sir Arthur George Bursary, and the Sir Frank Packer Bursary.

 In 1993 he was presented with a red barrister's bag by Frank Costigan QC for his work on the Children of God case.
 In 2019 Freckelton was the winner of a Distinguished Alumnus award by Griffith University.
 In the same year, Freckelton was a member of the legal team that won the Tim McCoy Award and also the Victorian Bar's pro bono award for public interest/justice innovation for his work on the Barwon Children's Case.

-In 2019 and 2020 Freckelton was incorporated by Doyle's Guide amongst Victoria's Leading Senior Criminal Law Counsel, in 2021 amongst Australia's Leading Administrative and Public Law Barristers and in 2021 by Best Lawyers for Administrative Law.
+In 2019 and 2020 Freckelton was incorporated by Doyle's Guide amongst Victoria's Leading Senior Criminal Law Counsel, in 2021, 2022, 2023,2024 and 2025 amongst Australia's Leading Administrative and Public Law Barristers and in 2021, 2022, 2023, 2024 and 2025 by Best Lawyers for Administrative Law, Personal Injury Law and Commercial Law.

-Freckelton has been elected a Fellow of the Australian Academy of Law, and the Academy of Social Sciences Australia as well as an Honorary Fellow of the Australasian College of Legal Medicine.
+Freckelton has been elected a Fellow of the Australian Academy of Law, the Academy of Social Sciences Australia as well as an Honorary Fellow of the Australasian College of Legal Medicine.
 He has also been elected a life member of the Australian and New Zealand Association of Psychiatry, Psychology and Law.
 He was elected a Fellow of the Australian Academy of Health and Medical Sciences, 2022.

+Freckelton is also the co-chair of the Education committee of the World Association of Medical Law, which he has addressed on more than 20 occasions.

+In 2024 the International Academy of Law and Mental Health (IALMH) awarded Freckelton the Prix Philippe Pinel, its most prestigious award.

 Freckelton was appointed an Officer of the Order of Australia for "distinguished service to the law, and to the legal profession, across fields including health, medicine and technology" in the 2021 Queen's Birthday Honours.